UW-Libraries/vanilla-hyrax/README.md

 and you should see 'centos/7' listed

-# Clone this repo
+# Clone this repo, then change to repo's directory
 `git@bitbucket.org:uwlib/vagrant-ansible-sufia.git`

-# Change to repo's cloned directory, then
-# Copy vars.yml.template to vars.yml
 `cd vagrant-ansible-sufia`

+# Copy vars.yml.template to vars.ym

 `cp vars.yml.template vars.yml`

 # Windows users